dekamz/SagarDhadkeTech/wp-content/plugins/essential-blocks/readme.txt

 If you found the recent version of Essential Blocks isn't working or conflicting with other plugins then you can use earlier versions of the plugin.

 == Changelog ==

+= 3.8.7 - 31/01/2023 =
+- Fixed: Style not loading in FSE templates if no posts in query loop
+- Added: Update message for Plugin new version
+- Fixed: Security update & bugfix

 = 3.8.6 - 09/01/2023 =
 - Added: Justify Alignment control in **Advanced Heading Block**